-Ismael Lopez autopsy complete, but DA says it won’t be released
+Ismael Lopez autopsy complete after delays in state lab

 The shooting sparked protest against Southaven Police by members of the Latino community.

+The Lopez family's attorneys said they don't have a copy of the report, either, but are working to get it.

-The autopsy report has been delayed due to a backlog in cases.
-Mississippi’s crime lab in Jackson was down to one employee as of May.
+The autopsy report has been delayed due to a backlog in cases, because the Mississippi Medical Examiner’s lab only has two workers to do 1,400 cases a year.

+Mississippi Forensic Lab Director Sam Howell said Thursday they had been waiting for the final report from Dr. Lisa Funte, who did the autopsy on the body when it came in last July.

+Funte moved to Maine and still has about 100 Mississippi cases pending.